rtCamp/docs.rtcamp.com/rtmedia/troubleshooting/fixing-image-orientation-wordpress-uploads/index.markdown

 ---
 excerpt: How rtCamp fixed orientation of images in BuddyPress Media
-title: How BuddyPress-Media fixed image orientation using PHP
+title: Fixing Orientation of Images in BuddyPress Media, Using PHP
 ---

 Users of [BuddyPress Media](http://wordpress.org/extend/plugins/buddypress-media/) have submitted bug reports saying images uploaded via the plugin have random orientations.
 This might happen often, if you are developing a plugin that uploads images into WordPress.